yaniswang/markdownReader/README.md

 License
 ================

-hostsPlus is released under the MIT license:
+markdownReader is released under the MIT license:

 > The MIT License
 >